bemson/subetha-bridge/README.md

 Message-relay requests can only be handled in the order they are received.
 When a request is suspended, it is passed to subscribers of the "relay" event, and set in the `SBridge.pendingRelay` namespace.

 It's important to consider latency, when processing a relay request.
-More message-relay requests will pile up as you perform your logic, which can perceived performance of your bridge.
+More message-relay requests will pile up as you perform your logic, which can reduce perceived performance of your bridge.
 Try to handle message-relay requests immediately, instead of asynchronously.

 Below, demonstrates logic that prevents broadcast messages - messages without a recipient.